-Grans like barley can be sprouted before cooking, dried for grinding into barley flour, or pre-sprouted for growing barley grass.
+Grains like barley can be sprouted before cooking, dried for grinding into sprouted barley flour, or pre-sprouted for growing barley grass.
+Sprouting barley can be a rewarding process.

 Try our Organic Barley Sprouting Seeds or follow the guidelines below: